FullLifeGames/BattleHelper/README.md

 ## Installation

 1) Install the Tampermonkey addon here: [Tampermonkey Homepage](https://www.tampermonkey.net/index.php?ext=dhdg)
-2) Select the [battleHelper.js](battleHelper.js) file in this repo
+2) Select the `battleHelper.js` file in this repo found under [Releases](https://github.com/FullLifeGames/BattleHelper/releases)
-3) View the file and click the `Raw` button at the top of the file to view its source
-4) Copy the source
+3) Copy the source
-5) Open Tampermonkey in your browser and click the `Add Script` tab (icon with a plus symbol)
+4) Open Tampermonkey in your browser and click the `Add Script` tab (icon with a plus symbol)
-6) Paste the source into the script window and hit save
+5) Paste the source into the script window and hit save

 ## Usage